 Satellite

-The satellite will fly over the same point on the globe at the same angle of view every eight days.
-However, with a field of view of 34° on either side of the ground track, it will be able to observe points roughly every three days from different angles, covering the entire globe in the same time.
-Trishna’s cameras have a resolution of 57 metres for observing land surfaces and coasts, and 1 kilometre for the open ocean.
-The multisensor satellite will observe simultaneously in the thermal and visible domains.
+The satellite will fly over the same point on the globe at the same viewing angle every eight days.
+However, with a field of view of 34° on either side of the ground track, it will be able to observe the same point every three days at the equator, and more frequently at temperate latitudes.
+Observations will be made from several angles, with the sequence repeating every eight days, thus covering all land surfaces and coastal strips in less than three days.
+Trishna’s cameras will operate at a resolution of 57 metres at nadir to 90 metres at the edge of the swath.
+Data products will offer a resolution of 60 metres.
+The multisensor satellite will observe simultaneously in the thermal, visible and near-infrared.
 This unprecedented combination of spatial and temporal resolution will enable global observation of thermal phenomena at fine scales, notably to aid land planning.
 Not much will escape the satellite’s beady eye compared to previous missions.

 Spacecraft bus